karinagb8/movies_company/README.md

 Decissions:
 =======================================
-- The same alias can be used for two or more different users
-- Records can only be deleted using the admin site (superusers with is_staff = True)
-- The "trusted users" are the ones who are superusers (not staff) and they need an API Key that can be created only by admin users
+#### Libraries/Frameworks:
+- I used Django and Tastypie because they had all the necessary tools for this application and it is very simple to use.
 - I used sqlite because it was easier to start a database.
 It's not necessary to install any package or create the database, Django manages automaticaly everything.
 I usually use PostgreSQL.

+#### Models:
+- The same alias can be used for two or more different users
 - The fields for 'casting', 'producers' and 'directors' are at model Movie as a ManyToManyField with a related_name to access from model Person as 'movies_as_actor_actress', 'movies_as_producer', 'movies_as_director' respectively.
 - The fields 'id' for all the models are implicity defined by Django.

+#### Permissions:
+- Records can only be deleted using the admin site (superusers with is_staff = True) or replacing the entire collection by API
+- The "trusted users" are the ones who are superusers (not staff) and they need an API Key that can only be created by admin users

 Available methods: